AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Discussion

 \section{Discussion}

-In this study, we are the first to demonstrate that automated, non-invasive, and rapid diagnosis of sepsis and prediction of mortality among \ac{icu} patients is feasible using deep learning-based \ac{hsi} analysis.
+In this study, we addressed the critical need for reliable biomarkers to identify septic patients and those at high risk of mortality.
+We are the first to demonstrate that automated, non-invasive, and rapid diagnosis of sepsis and prediction of mortality among \ac{icu} patients is feasible using deep learning-based \ac{hsi} analysis.
 Based on the --- to the best of our knowledge --- largest \ac{hsi} patient cohort to date, we derived the following key findings:

-\begin{enumerate} \item \ac{hsi} biomarker: Both sepsis and mortality can be predicted from \ac{hsi} data with high accuracy using deep learning.
+\begin{enumerate} \item \ac{hsi}-based prediction: Both sepsis and mortality can be predicted from \ac{hsi} data with high accuracy using deep learning.
 Septic patients and non-survivors have significantly lower tissue oxygen saturation, and higher tissue haemoglobin and water content than non-septic patients and non-survivors.
-Predictions from \ac{hsi} measurements of the palm are superior to those from the annular finger. \item Combination with structured clinical data: Incorporating structured clinical data enhances classification performance, yielding an \ac{auroc} of up to 0.94 and 0.84 for sepsis diagnosis and mortality prediction, respectively. \item Comparison to clinical biomarkers and scores: Our \model{HSI + clinical data} models outperform widely used clinical biomarkers and scores that were suggested for sepsis diagnosis and mortality prediction. \end{enumerate}
+Predictions from \ac{hsi} measurements of the palm are superior to those from the annular finger. \item Combination with structured clinical data: Incorporating structured clinical data enhances classification performance, yielding an \ac{auroc} of up to 0.94 and 0.83 for sepsis diagnosis and mortality prediction, respectively. \item Comparison to clinical biomarkers and scores: Our \model{HSI + clinical data} models outperform widely available clinical biomarkers and scores that were suggested for sepsis diagnosis and mortality prediction. \end{enumerate}